Vladeta-Milosavljevic/VM-Gigs/README.md

 ## This Project includes the following:

-* Registration with email verification, authentication and authorisation,
+* Registration with email verification,
+* Authentication,
+* Authorisation,
 * CRUD,
 * Search,
 * Pagination suitable for large number of pages,